teambit/docs/docs/understanding-bit/monorepos/monorepos.md

 ## Bit and Monorepos
 Bit can be very helpful in either a Monorepo or a Polyrepo architectures.
 It makes it smart, efficient to build in a Monorepo while providing the same benefits a Monorepo does, also in a Polyrepo architecture.
+Because the same amount of value

 ### Bit and Multi-repo (Polyrepo)

+### Repo migration

+### Lerna/NX/Rush